 One method we can use to help readers understand how to use our documents is to employ various rhetorical strategies.
 I’ve alluded to the use of headings and subheadings, which certainly help readers find and use information; we also, however, have many other tools at our disposal.
 What we need to understand as writers is that one way that readers make sense of documents is based on what they already know about written text.
 For instance, readers know that an introduction is supposed to tell them what they can expect in the document; they also know that an executive summary will condense the document, giving them many of the important elements discussed, and they know that a “discussion” section provides overall details of the paper and indicates why they’re important and relevant.
 Since readers are already familiar with these things, then writers would be remiss not to use them.
 In other words, if writers understand how readers read and how they make sense of a document and can use these familiar tools, half the battle is won!

 Enough Theory!
 What About Some Practical Techniques?

-Now that we’ve discussed some of the theory underlying effective writing, there are also practical techniques that we can use.
+Now that we’ve discussed some of the theory underlying effective business writing, there are also practical techniques and skills that we can use.

 One difficulty that lots of writers have is understanding how much is too much.
 In other words, including excessive verbiage can make the reader work unnecessarily hard to understand our point.